ruchita98/LLD_Design_Patterns/README.md

 Each module is compatible to run on visual studio code for mac IDE

 ## Observer pattern
-It's basically a publisher - subscriber model
+It's behavioral design pattern, basically a publisher - subscriber model
 Usecase is to notify when
 1. User logged in into multiple devices, we need to send update to all the logged in devices
 2. In a group, everyone of the members should be notified about any msg.

 ## Singleton pattern
-When only one instance of the object should be maintained throughout lifetime of our program
-one example could be Logger module
+It's creational design pattern, when only one instance of the object should be maintained throughout lifetime of our program  . best example could be Logger module  .
 note: when creating the singleton object need to make it thread safe, else multiple thread accessing it concurrently can result in creating several instances, breaking our design pattern Goal.

 ## Abstract factory  design pattern